Deep-Saran/Deep-Saran/README.md

 - 👋 Hi, I’m @Deep-Saran
 - 👀 I’m an Aspiring Roboticist
-- 🌱 I’m currently experimenting on Hybrid Deep learning Architectures and Psychological data to improve Human Robot Interaction
+- 🌱 I’m currently experimenting on Hybrid Deep Neural Architectures and Psychological data to improve Human Robot Interaction
 - 💞️ If you want to collaborate email me at dm7079@rit.edu

 <!---